Your shopping cart is empty!

 Final tip: Spot test.
 Ensure you are completely happy with the finish prior to undergoing a complete job or project.
-It is extremely rare that the dyes don't work, less than a half of one percent of our customers report back the dye didn't work for them, but if they missing this tip, they can remove the dye (because the dye didn't bond, hence not working), but it takes longer than it would have to remove a spot test.
+It is extremely rare that the dyes don't work, less than a half of one percent of our customers report back the dye didn't work for them, but if they miss this tip, they can remove the dye (because the dye didn't bond, hence not working), but it takes longer than it would have to remove a spot test.

 Choose the finish you'd like to keep.
 From High Gloss to a deep Matt.